PawseySC/singularity-containers/_episodes/33-gpu-gromacs.md

 ```
 {: .bash}

-Now, from a Singularity perspective, all we need to do to run a GPU application from a container is to add the runtime flag `--nv`.
-This will make Singularity look for the Nvidia drivers in the host, and mount them inside the container.
+Now, from a Singularity perspective, all we need to do to run a GPU application from a container is to add a runtime flag: `--nv` in the case of Nvidia GPUS, or `--rocm` in the case of AMD GPUs (the latter is supported from Singularity version 3.5 on).
+This will make Singularity look for the GPU drivers in the host, and mount them inside the container.

-On the host system side, when running GPU applications through Singularity the only requirement consists of the Nvidia driver for the relevant GPU card (the corresponding file is typically called `libcuda.so.<VERSION>` and is located in some library subdirectory of `/usr`).
+On the host system side, when running GPU applications through Singularity the only requirement consists of the GPU driver for the relevant GPU card (in the case of Nvidia, the corresponding file is typically called `libcuda.so.<VERSION>` and is located in some library subdirectory of `/usr`).

 Do not execute the next two commands, let us just have a look at them.